nicolaschen1/GenererDeplacementPDF-covid19/README.md

 &nbsp;

-In the context of the COVID-19 pandemic (2020), France has decided to set up <b> a general period of confinement </b> and it is in this context that movement of the population has been limited to the bare minimum.
+In the context of the COVID-19 pandemic (2020), France has ordered <b>a nationwide lockdown</b> and it is in this context that movement of the population has been limited to the bare minimum.
 Anyone who wants to move outside must now fill out a form.

 ## 🎯 Objectif / Objective
 Cette application web <b>GenererDeplacementPDF</b> a pour objectif de faciliter et de simplifier le remplissage des formulaires en générant une attestation de déplacement dérogatoire ou un justificatif de déplacement professionnel au format PDF 📄.